 Marketing is a type of storytelling; it’s how a brand and product are promoted to a target audience with the intent of stimulating sales.
-Marketing targets new clients and whets the customer’s interest with a dynamic and unique campaign.
+Marketing targets new clients and aims to whet the customer’s interest with a dynamic and unique campaign.

-Like a customer success team, a marketing team knows their customers inside out, and it’s their priority to identify what the customer wants by scoping out the competition and stirring up intrigue.
+Like a customer success team, a marketing team knows its customers inside out, and it’s its priority to identify what the customer wants by scoping out the competition and stirring up intrigue.

 The key functions of marketing can be categorized into the following:

 - Market research

 For clarity, let’s go into these a little bit more.